I always say, “Show me a person’s calendar and I’ll show you their priorities.”

 This might seem extreme to some — but for me it’s a complete no-brainer.
 Because I know my Money Dial and can focus on it, I actually free up time to invest in my company … and I can earn even more money as a result.

-Here’s my challenge for you to do this week: If you can afford to, take $500 and spend it extravagantly on something you love.
+Here’s my challenge for you: If you can afford to, take $500 and spend it extravagantly on something you love.